 - Good quality loose leaf Earl Grey tea leaves

 - Fine bone china or glass teacups

-Most tea purists take their Earl Grey Tea without milk, to fully enjoy the delicate taste of the fragrant bergamot.
+Most tea purists take their Earl Grey Tea without milk, to fully enjoy the unique flavor and delicate taste of the fragrant bergamot.
 If you prefer to take the tea with milk, we recommend a creamy nut or plant milk.
 It’s best to first pour the milk into a warmed teacup before pouring in the tea.
+(You can do this while your earl grey tea leaves are steeping in hot water.)
 This way the milk can be warmed up!
 Because Earl Grey Tea contains caffeine it’s best enjoyed as a late morning or early afternoon ‘pick me up’ tea.